Print

 Instructions

 1. Heat oil in a large saucepan over medium heat.
 Cook onions and garlic until onions are tender and remove from saucepan.
-Add ground sirloin and cubed beef chuck and cook for 10 minutes, or until the meat is well browned.
+Add ground sirloin and cubed beef chuck and cook for 10-20 minutes, or until the meat is well browned and all of the grease has evaporated.
 Add onions and garlic back into saucepan with the meats.

 2. Mix in the diced tomatoes with juice, dark beer, coffee, tomato paste and beef broth.
 Season with brown sugar, chili powder, cumin, cocoa powder, oregano, cayenne pepper, coriander, salt and black pepper.
 Stir in 2 cans of the beans and the chopped jalapeño peppers.
-Reduce heat to low and simmer for at least 1 hour and 30 minutes.
+Bring to a simmer and reduce heat to low and let simmer for at least 1 hour and 30 minutes.

 3. Stir in the remaining 2 cans of beans and simmer for another 30 minutes.